mattroberts297/slf4s/README.md

 # Features
 * Call by macro expansion (call by name in Scala 2.9);
-* A Logging mixin for conveniently obtaining a Logger; and
+* A Logging mixin for conveniently obtaining a Logger;
-* A LoggerFactory that is `ClassTag` aware.
+* A LoggerFactory that is `ClassTag` aware;
-* Built for Scala 2.9, 2.10 and 2.11.
+* Built for Scala 2.9, 2.10 and 2.11;
-* Tested on Java 6, 7 and 8.
+* Tested on Java 6, 7 and 8; and
 * Tracks [slf4j](http://www.slf4j.org/) releases.

-> The use of macros means that calls to `log.debug` are expanded into `if (log.isDebugEnabled) log.debug` at compile time.
+The use of macros means that calls to `log.debug` are expanded into `if (log.isDebugEnabled) log.debug` at compile time.

 # Installation
 ### Build.scala